Cljwen/Cljwen/README.md

 #### Projects
 - **RocketShip:** Full-stack app for software project owners to look for funders and contributors.
 Users can share and/or contribute software projects by backing it or coding.
 [PERN Stack, NextJS, Stripe API] [Repo](https://github.com/Boxyboxy/rocketship)
 - **Give & Take:** Full-stack app that lets locals and users to give away or request items that others may no longer need to reduce waste.
 [PERN Stack] [Frontend Repo](https://github.com/Cljwen/GT-Project3-Frontend)| [Backend Repo](https://github.com/Cljwen/GT-Project3-Backend)
 - **Walk a dog:** Full-stack app for dog owners with dog walkers.
 Users can create or accept dog walking jobs with the location and fees.
-[Express, NodeJs, Firebase]
+[Express, NodeJs, Firebase] [Frontend Repo](https://github.com/Cljwen/project2-bootcamp)

 <!--